 Now there is a question.
-The one we usually get is, “Where Can I Buy Books in Belfast?”, and the simple answer to that is either on our website or on our #BookshopDotOrg Storefront which has 100,000s of in print titles on offer, usually cheaper than RRP.
+The one we usually get is, “Where can I buy Troubles books in Belfast?” and the simple answer to that is either in our shop at 112 York Road, Belfast, BT15 3HF, from our website or on our #BookshopDotOrg Storefront which has 100,000s of in-print titles on offer, usually around 7% cheaper than RRP.

-Here's a simple answer, "sometimes to us" if the books are something we are interested in, but first you need to read the following...
+Another question we're sometimes asked is, 'Where can I donate used books for cash in Belfast?' or 'Is there a Belfast bookshop that buys books'.
+Here's a simple answer to bother questions, "sometimes to us" if the books are something we are interested in, but first you need to read the following...

 We have what's called a 'buy list', which is essentially a list of different books categories or genres that we are in the market to buy.
-That list rarely changes, and at present (August 2021) we're in the market to buy Troubles books, sci-fi, fantasy, horror, classics and history non fiction.
-Not Readers Digest, not Encyclopaedia Britannica, not gardening books, not crime fiction, not cookery, not academic textbooks - just what's on our buy list.
+That list rarely changes, and at present (March 2022) we're in the market to buy Troubles books, sci-fi, fantasy, horror, classics and history non fiction.
+Not Readers Digest, not Encyclopaedia Britannica, not chick lit, not gardening books, not crime fiction, not cookery, not academic textbooks - just what's on our buy list.
+There's a simple reason for us being so picky - 7 years of buying and selling used books in Belfast has taught us what people want and what they want to pay for their books.
+With crime fiction they expect to pay 20p to £1 for used books as charity shops and car boot sales are flooded with books like this, so us selling them in a retail shop for pence isn't a great idea at all, hence why we dont buy those type of books, and if we received them as a donation the vast majority of them get recycled into charity by us.

-If you're stuck with any of the books not on our buy list, Gumtree Belfast has a books section.
+If you're stuck with any of the books not on our buy list, and you want to get paid for your used books, Gumtree Northern Ireland has a books section.
 The only problem with Gumtree is that people seem to think their books are made of gold, and because they are listed on Amazon as £14.87 used, they think that £13 cash is a fair price, totally neglecting that Amazon has a Sales Rank system, and used books that are priced that high are SLOOOOOOOWWWWWW movers, out of print stuff or something else.
 Phew, that was a long sentence.
 You get what I mean though' - most ads for books on Gumtree should show 'Fantasy Island' as the sellers location.
+It’s also worth reflecting that the reason you can see the Gumtree, Amazon and Ebay prices is because the items haven’t sold for the price the seller is asking for them.

-From feedback from Gumtreers and from over 70 months of our own data, here's what sells on Gumtree - single non fiction books at £5 or below, ONLY if they are priced at £10 or more used on Amazon Marketplace.
-Not encyclopaedias, not hardback fiction, not multiple books, just single non fiction books priced at £5 or less.
+From feedback from Gumtreers and from over 70 months of our own data, here's what sells on Gumtree - single non fiction books at £2 or below, ONLY if they are priced at £7 or more used on Amazon Marketplace.
+Not encyclopaedias, not hardback fiction, not multiple books, just single non fiction books priced at £2 or less.
 And even then, you'll sell one out of every ten you list...if you're lucky.
+There's a lot of work involved in that and as they say, time is money.

 So it doesn't take you to have a Masters in economics to realise that anyone buying books to sell online or in store like we are, will not be paying you anywhere close to what you paid for the book originally.
 We appreciate that you may have paid a tidy sum for the books, but equally you could have blagged them from somewhere or been given them in part exchange for something, or picked them up for pence from a charity shop.